Rebecca-Diroll/09-README-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## User Story
 You have created a new app and you need a README.md file.
 This app will generate one for you.
-Just answer a few straight forward questions then sit back and relax as each section of a README.md file is generated for you.
+Just answer a few straight forward questions then sit back and relax as each section of a README.md file is populated for you.

 ## Table of Contents
 - [Installation](#installation)